Narrow Water Castle & Keep Warrenpoint

 Heartbroken at the loss of the one she loved, she threw herself off the top of Narrow Water Keep to join him in the spot he perished.

-This historic site was also at the centre of the recent conflict in Ireland with the Narrow Water Castle Bomb on 12 August 1979 when 18 British soldiers were killed by an IRA bomb.
+This historic site was also at the centre of the recent conflict in Ireland with the Narrow Water Ambush on 12 August 1979 when 18 British soldiers were killed by an IRA bomb.

 Ireland Castles and history is fascinating.
 Co.
 Down is a real historical hotspot – have you visited St Patrick’s Grave in Downpatrick or read the fascinating contemporary accounts of the circumstances at Bloody Bridge, Newcastle